Can LLMs Make (Personalized) Access Control Decisions?: Case Study: App Permission Management

-\paragraph{4.
-Rating LLM-Generated Decisions} While participants made decisions, we ran an LLM which made decisions for the same tasks based on their privacy statement.
-We then showed a selection of up to eight of these decisions, along with the LLM's justification, to the participant and asked for feedback.
-If possible, we included a mix of examples where the LLM agreed with the participant, disagreed, and had a slight disagreement over \texttt{allow} or \texttt{once}.
+\textbf{3.
+Access Control Decisions.} We then asked participants to make access control decisions on the tasks described in Section~\ref{sec:casestudy.tasks}.
+The number of tasks was determined through pilot testing to balance data collection with survey fatigue~\cite{galesic2009effects}.
+Participants first decided on 36 no-scenario tasks, drawn by randomly picking six apps with a preference for familiar ones, covering all six permissions per app.
+Then, they decided on 16 scenario tasks drawn at random with a bias towards familiar apps.
+Participants were asked to select a reason for their decisions; the options are based on~\cite{cao2021androidlargescalestudy}.

-For each example, we asked the user whether they agreed with the decision and reasoning, and the reasons for this choice: whether the assistant did (not) consider (1) personal preferences, (2) technical details, (3) functionality of the app, or (4) other.
-Finally, we asked participants for feedback about the assistant and their perceived utility and performance.
+\textbf{4.
+Rating LLM-Generated Decisions.} While participants were in step 3, we ran a GPT-4o instance, which was provided with their privacy statement and made decisions for the same tasks.
+We then showed a selection of up to eight of its decisions, along with the LLM's justification, to the participant and asked for feedback.
+If possible, we included a mix of examples where the LLM agreed and disagreed with the participant.
+For each example, we asked the user whether they agreed with the decision and justification (yes/no/not sure).
+While combining decision and reasoning into a single question was a deliberate trade-off to reduce survey fatigue~\cite{galesic2009effects}, the follow-up reasons allow partial disentanglement: disagreement reasons distinguish between flawed justification (\textit{reasoning makes no sense}, \textit{wrong assumptions about app functionality}, \textit{technical details incorrect}) and misaligned preferences (\textit{personal views not considered correctly}), with analogous categories for agreement.
+Finally, we asked participants for feedback about the assistant and its perceived utility and performance.

-\paragraph{5.
-Phone Permission Settings} Finally, participants could complete the last, optional part of the study, where they were asked to report the actual permissions they had granted on their smartphone to up to five apps they encountered during the study.
-We instructed them to navigate to their phone's system settings and check all permissions under ``Allowed'' and ``Ask every time'' for each app\footnote{The Android permission system does not differentiate between a permission that has been denied or has never been encountered by the user; therefore, we did not gather ``Denied'' permissions from participants.}.
+\textbf{5.
+Phone Permissions.} Participants with Android phones could complete an optional part where they reported actual permission configuration on their phone for five apps.
+For each app, they navigated to the respective settings and checked all permissions under ``Allowed'' and ``Ask every time''.\footnote{The Android permission system does not differentiate between a permission that has been denied or has never been encountered by the user; therefore, we did not gather ``Denied'' permissions from participants.}